amgarton47/CS62data-structures/Git/project/README.md

   ```
   git checkout master
   ```
-* adds a new line to file1.txt
+* adds a new line to file1.txt ... with contents like
      ```
      STEP 3:  addedd by YOUR_NAME on 11/06/19 at 14:10
      ```